cassiodeveloper/bsideskrakow-2024/_posts/faq/0002-02-02-where-is-drupalcamp-austin.md

 published: true
 layout: "col-2"
 category: faq
-anchor: "where-is-drupalcamp-austin"
+anchor: "where-is-BSides Kraków-austin"
-title: "Where is DrupalCamp Austin?"
+title: "Where is BSides Kraków?"

 ---

-This year DrupalCamp Austin is being held at the _Austin Convention Center_.
+This year BSides Kraków is being held at the _Austin Convention Center_.
 You can find more information about the program and venue on our [about page](/about).